Ace in the Hole (1951)

 ollowing such masterpieces as “Double Indemnity,” “The Lost Weekend,” and “Sunset Boulevard,” Billy Wilder’s lesser known and widely underappreciated film noir “Ace in the Hole” retains the bleak and somber outlook on humanity of those aforementioned predecessors.
 Here, he also weaves a brilliantly stark drama of murderous ambition and selfish ingenuity.
 With a tour de force performance by Kirk Douglas, Wilder’s 10th film reveals a fascinatingly powerful social commentary on the sensationalism of the press and its morbid infatuation with tragedy.

-As astoundingly potent and commanding as Wilder’s theme of media corruption is Kirk Douglas’ performance as the headstrong Charlie Tatum.
-Paralleling such determination and cynical bravado as Gary Cooper’s Howard Roark and Orson Welles’ Charles Foster Kane, Tatum runs the show and holds complete control over the disastrous situation, from those in charge of the rescue to the town Sheriff to even the other reporters and their access to information.
-Rarely does such a uniquely abrasive and stunningly charismatic character come alive on the screen.
-Add to this the fact that he is corrupt in his morals, unethical in his tactics, deceptive in his manner, and dishonest through and through; he is ultimately the villain, and yet he commands such presence that viewers follow his actions with both disgust and admiration while simultaneously condemning him and cheering him on.
-He is an antihero of the most extreme degree, with tragic, numerous faults and a final revelation that comes too late, if at all.
+Kirk Douglas’ performance as the headstrong Charlie Tatum is just as astoundingly potent and commanding as Wilder’s theme of media corruption.
+Paralleling such determination and cynical bravado as Gary Cooper’s Howard Roark and Orson Welles’ Charles Foster Kane, Tatum runs the show and holds complete control over the disastrous situation, from those in charge of the rescue, to the town Sheriff, and even to the other reporters and their access to information.
+Rarely does such a uniquely abrasive and charismatic character come alive on the screen.
+And add to this the fact that he is corrupt in his morals, unethical in his tactics, deceptive in his manner, and dishonest through and through; he is ultimately the villain, and yet he commands such presence that viewers follow his actions with both disgust and admiration, simultaneously condemning him and cheering him on.
+He is an antihero to the most extreme degree.

 As corrupted as Tatum is, so too are the others that stand to benefit from Leo’s predicament.
 The rescue operation planner is easily convinced to use an alternate method of excavation, one that will delay success long enough to create a media frenzy and false sympathy.
-The town Sheriff seeks re-election and Tatum agrees to portray him as a savior and dedicated worker for the people in exchange for story exclusivity.
-Even Leo’s “caring” wife only stays to extort the influx of travelers who wish to view the proceedings, while Charlie’s young assistant Herbie quickly becomes engrossed in the excitingly hectic and escalating hysteria.
-No one is safe from the corruption of the media and its deceitful promises and, as Wilder suggests, neither is the audience for participating in this carnivalesque spectacle.
+The town Sheriff seeks re-election, and so Tatum agrees to portray him as a savior and dedicated worker for the people in exchange for story exclusivity.
+Even Leo’s “caring” wife only stays to extort the influx of travelers who wish to view the proceedings, while Charlie’s young assistant Herbie (Bob Arthur) quickly becomes engrossed in the hectic and escalating hysteria.
+No one is safe from the corruption of the media and its deceitful promises; and, as Wilder suggests, neither is the audience for participating in this carnivalesque spectacle.

 – Joel Massie